testus-x/ksh/docs/PR-HowTo.md

 Now you can modify all commits as needed (and remove all changes being made so for using `git clean -f -d`).

 TBD: reword + include issue NR, rebase
+# p, pick = use commit
+# r, reword = use commit, but edit the commit message
+# e, edit = use commit, but stop for amending
+# s, squash = use commit, but meld into previous commit
+# f, fixup = like "squash", but discard this commit's log message
+# x, exec = run command (the rest of the line) using shell
+# d, drop = remove commit

 ###	3. Merge into the master and push to upstream and origin
 ```